mpv-player/mpv/DOCS/man/lua.rst

-    This will print the message when the key ``y`` is pressed. (``x`` will still work, unless the user overmaps it.)
+    This will print the message when the key ``y`` is pressed. (``x`` will still work, unless the user remaps it.)

     You can also explicitly send a message to a named script only.
 Assume the above script was using the filename ``fooscript.lua``: